gerelef/key-references/gnutools/git.md

 1. `git checkout [branch we will merge into]`
 2. `git merge --no-ff [previous branch]`
 3. [OPTIONAL] `git branch -d [previous branch]`

-## rebase
-Reapply commits from one branch on top of another branch.
-Commonly used to "move" an entire branch to another base, creating copies of the commits in the new location.

-- Rebase the current branch on top of another specified branch:
-`git rebase new_base_branch`

-- Start an interactive rebase, which allows the commits to be reordered, omitted, combined or modified:
-`git rebase -i target_base_branch_or_commit_hash`

-- Continue a rebase that was interrupted by a merge failure, after editing conflicting files:
-`git rebase --continue`

-- Continue a rebase that was paused due to merge conflicts, by skipping the conflicted commit:
-`git rebase --skip`

-- Abort a rebase in progress (e.g. if it is interrupted by a merge conflict):
-`git rebase --abort`

-- Move part of the current branch onto a new base, providing the old base to start from:
-`git rebase --onto new_base old_base`

-- Reapply the last 5 commits in-place, stopping to allow them to be reordered, omitted, combined or modified:
-`git rebase -i HEAD~5`

-- Auto-resolve any conflicts by favoring the working branch version (`theirs` keyword has reversed meaning in this case):
-`git rebase -X theirs branch_name`